Integrated investment, retrofit and abandonment energy system planning with multi-timescale uncertainty using stabilised adaptive Benders decomposition: The REORIENT model

 The operational cost $c^{OPE}(x_i,c_i)$ at one operational node $i$ is computed by solving subproblem Equations \eqref{eq:SP_objective}-\eqref{eq:sp_domain} given the decisions $x_i$ and $c_i$ made in Equations \eqref{eq:investment_cost}-\eqref{eq:benders_cut}.
-The operational subproblem Equations \eqref{eq:SP_objective}-\eqref{eq:sp_domain} correspond to the general formulation Equations \eqref{eq:SP}.
-The objective function, the operational cost, includes total operating costs of generators $C^{G}_{g}p^{G}_{gt}$, energy load shedding costs for heat, power, and hydrogen $C^{Shed}p_{zt}^{Shed}$ and fuel cost of steam reforming plants $C^{R}v^{R}_{rt}$. $C^{G}_{g}$ includes the variable operational cost, fuel cost and the CO$_2$ tax, $C^{CO_2}$, charged on the emissions of generator $g$.
+The operational subproblem Equations \eqref{eq:SP_objective}-\eqref{eq:sp_domain} correspond to the general formulation Equations \eqref{eq:benders_subproblem_general}.
+The objective function, the operational cost, includes total operating costs of generators $C^{G}_{g}p^{G}_{gt}$, energy load shedding costs for heat, power, and hydrogen $C^{Shed}p_{zt}^{Shed}$ and $C^{Shed}v_{zt}^{Shed}$ and fuel cost of steam reforming plants $C^{R}v^{R}_{rt}$. $C^{G}_{g}$ includes the variable operational cost, fuel cost and the CO$_2$ tax, $C^{CO_2}$, charged on the emissions of generator $g$.
+The inclusion of load shedding variables $p^{Shed}_{zt}$ and $v^{ShedHy}$ ensures the operational problem is always feasible.
+The load shedding costs $C^{Shed}$ are large enough so that the optimal solution has little or nor load shed.

 Constraints \eqref{eq:all_cap} ensure that the technologies operate within their capacity limits.

 Constraint \eqref{eq:ramp} captures how fast generators can ramp up or ramp down their power output, respectively.